Supported byEU

 Mil·lenni Festival

-The conclusion of a multi-genre music festival featuring international and local artists.
+The conclusion of this multi-genre music festival featuring various international and local artists at venues across the city.

 🎪 Festival